KAIST-CS220/CheckAttendance/README.md

 # How Does It Work?

 In CS220 @ KAIST, we check the attendance of every student using this program.
-It works as follows.
+It works as follows!

 1. First, the course instructor will launch this program at the beginning of a class.
 The program assumes the existence of a CSV file that lists all the